macoto00/Frontend-Developer-Code-Lessons/README.md

 - 5 weeks of Frameworks
 - 5 weeks of Deployment

-## Introduction, Development Setup, Git, GitHub
+## Introduction, Development Setup, Git, GitHub, Command line Commands
 At first, we will cover essential pillars of successful coding endeavors: Introduction, Development Setup, Git, and GitHub.

 ### Introduction: